odileeds/emer2gent-data/README.md

 ### Organisation index

 These are JSON files containing a list of `datasets`.
+Here is [an example index file for ODI Leeds' COVID-19 resources](https://odileeds.github.io/covid-19/index.json).
 Each dataset can contain multiple `resources` (URLs of files/visualisations etc).
 The organisation index file is of the form:

 ```json
 {